Razakar (film)

-Razakar, also marketed as Razakar: The Silent Genocide Of Hyderabad, is a 2024 Indian Telugu-language epic historical action drama film written and directed by Yata Satyanarayana based on the events leading to Annexation of Hyderabad in the erstwhile Princely state of Hyderabad.
+Razakar, also marketed as Razakar: The Silent Genocide Of Hyderabad, is a 2024 Indian Telugu-language epic historical action drama film written and directed by Yata Satyanarayana based on the events leading to the annexation of Hyderabad in the erstwhile princely state of Hyderabad.
 The film is produced by Gudur Narayana Reddy, under Samarveer Creation LLP.
 It was released on 15 March 2024.

+The film has tried to showcase the ruthless attempts by the Nizam of Hyderabad to remain independent even going as far as doing ethnic cleansing of local telugu people who were mostly hindus and wanted to join India.
+This film also explores the radical thinking of orthodox muslims and how the nizamate formed Razakars (Hyderabad) to remain in power even with the cost of his own citizens' blood.

 Synopsis

-The film depicts the struggle in the erstwhile Hyderabad State after India gained independence on August 15, 1947.
+The film depicts the struggle in the erstwhile Hyderabad State after India gained independence on 15 August 1947.
 While the rest of the country celebrated freedom and liberation, the Hyderabad State remained under the control of the Nizam for another year.
-During this time, Hindus faced oppression from the ruthless Razakars.
-Razakars who were formed primarily to oppose the Hindu majority’s wish of accession to India, and to keep Nizam under Muslim control.
-The film depicts the atrocities committed by the Nizam and Razakars with extreme fanaticism and the courageous acts of the heroes who fought against them.
+During this time, Hindus faced oppression from the ruthless Razakars, who were formed primarily to oppose the Hindu majority's wish of accession to India, and to keep Nizam under Muslim control.
+The film depicts the atrocities committed by the Nizam and Razakars with extreme fanaticism and the courageous acts of those who fought against them.